bitnami/charts/bitnami/schema-registry/README.md

 ## Upgrading

+### To 13.0.0

+This major updates the Kafka subchart to its newest major, 24.0.0.
+This new version refactors the Kafka chart architecture and requires manual actions during the upgrade.
+For more information on this subchart's major, please refer to [Kafka upgrade notes](https://github.com/bitnami/charts/tree/main/bitnami/kafka#to-2400).

 ### To 10.0.0

 This major updates the Kafka subchart to its newest major, 22.0.0.
 This new version of Kafka uses Kraft by default.
 For more information on this subchart's major, please refer to [Kafka upgrade notes](https://github.com/bitnami/charts/tree/main/bitnami/kafka#to-2200).